placekit/autocomplete-js/README.md

 // `true` if the input has a free form value or `false` if value is selected from the suggestions. console.log(pka.state.freeForm); // true or false

+// `true` if device geolocation has been granted. console.log(pka.state.geolocation); // true or false
 ```

 The `freeForm` value comes handy if you need to implement a strict validation of the address, but we don't interfere with how to implement it as input validation is always very specific to the project's stack.